jbolda/gatsby-source-airtable/README.md

 If you are using the `Attachment` type field in Airtable, you may specify a column name with `fileNode` and the plugin will bring in these files.
 Using this method, it will create "nodes" for each of the files and expose this to all of the transformer plugins.
 A good use case for this would be attaching images in Airtable, and being able to make these available for use with the `sharp` plugins and `gatsby-image`.
 Specifying a `fileNode` does require a peer dependency of `gatsby-source-filesystem` otherwise it will fall back as a non-mapped field.
 The locally available files and any ecosystem connections will be available on the node as `localFiles`.

+If you are specifying more than one type of `mapping`, you may potentially run into issues with data types clashing and throwing errors.
+An additional option that you may specify is `separateMapTypes` which will create a gatsby node type for each type of data.
+This should prevent issues with your data types clashing.

 When using the Attachment type field, this plugin governs requests to download the associated files from Airtable to 5 concurrent requests to prevent excessive requests on Airtable's servers - which can result in refused / hanging connections.
 You can adjust this limit with the concurrency option in your gatsby-config.js file.
 Set the option with an integer value for your desired limit on attempted concurrent requests.
 A value of 0 will allow requests to be made without any limit.

 ### The power of views